 "People are afraid of things they don't understand.
 They don't know how to relate.
 It threatens their security, their existence.." ~Bill Laswell

-Unless someone has experienced a child coming out as transgender, they can’t understand what it is like.
-They don’t know how you feel or what you have experienced.
-It’s easier to create a story about how someone must be different because of their circumstances than it is to be vulnerable and engage with them.
+Unless someone has experienced a child coming out as transgender, they can't understand what it is like.
+They don't know how you feel or what you have experienced.
+It's easier to create a story about how someone must be different because of their circumstances than being vulnerable and engaging with them.

 So instead of reaching out, they pull away.

-This can leave you feeling lonely and like no one cares.
+This can leave you feeling lonely and as if no one cares.
 You might constantly worry about what other people think about you or your child.
 And you may even believe that there is something wrong with you.

 None of those things are true.
-How people view you and/or your child reflects them, not you.
-When people pull away or shut you out, it’s because they are having a difficult time navigating your new reality.
+How people view you, and your child reflects on them, not you.
+When people pull away or shut you out, it's because they are having a difficult time navigating your new reality.
 They are unsure how to move forward in your relationship.
 And while it is because your child came out as transgender, it is not because you are the parent of a transgender child.